Interplay between disorder and topology in Thouless pumping on a superconducting quantum processor

-A pump achieves stable transport driven by external cyclic parameters, e.g., a magnetic field or system geometry.
-In 1983, D. J. Thouless explored the concept of the pump in quantum systems~\cite{thouless_quantization_1983}, entailing transport of the quantized charge during an adiabatic cyclic evolution of the underlying Hamiltonian~\cite{citro_thouless_2023}.
-Under adiabatic conditions, Thouless pumping in a one-dimensional (1D) system is equivalent to the 2D integer quantum Hall effect (IQHE)~\cite{thouless_hall2d_1983}.
-Thus, it bridges the quantized conductance and the topological invariant, known as the Chern number of the occupied energy bands~\cite{xiao_berry_2010,moore_nature_2010}.
+Topology versus disorder provides a diverse landscape for exploration in modern condensed matter physics, ranging from the robustness of topological systems against weak disorder~\cite{moore_nature_2010} to the classification of symmetry-protected topological phases~\cite{qi_topological_2011}.
+One of the most significant class of topological systems is the Thouless pump~\cite{thouless_quantization_1983, niu_quantised_1984}, entailing transport of the quantized charge during an adiabatic cyclic evolution of the underlying Hamiltonian~\cite{niu_quantised_1984,citro_thouless_2023}.
+Thouless pumping, as a dynamical version of the integer quantum Hall effect (IQHE)~\cite{thouless_hall2d_1983}, bridges the quantized conductance and the topological invariant, known as the Chern number of the occupied energy bands~\cite{xiao_berry_2010,moore_nature_2010}.
 Due to the universality of topological effects, the Thouless pump is not a specific phenomenon occurring in a certain system and is robust against perturbations~\cite{niu_quantised_1984,citro_thouless_2023}.
 These properties make topological pumps a promising platform for designing novel devices with unprecedented functionalities~\cite{citro_thouless_2023}.
 Thouless pumping has been experimentally demonstrated on different experimental platforms \cite{nakajima_topological_2016,lohse_thouless_2016,lohse_nature_2018, cheng_experimental_2020,kao_science_2021,jurgensen_nature_2021, mostaan_pump_2022,you_prl_2022,xiang_simulating_2022,dreon_nature_2022, tao_interaction-induced_2023,jurgensen_quantized_2023}.
-Especially, the competition and interplay between topology and disorder in a Thouless pump have been attracting growing attention, e.g., ultra-cold atoms~\cite{nakajima_competition_2021, walter_quantization_2023}, photonic waveguides~\cite{cerjan_thouless_2020}, and mechanical metamaterials~\cite{grinberg_robust_2020}.
-These experiments not only demonstrate topological transitions with disorder but also the breakdown of a quantized pump due to localization caused by disorder~\cite{wauters_localization_2019,ippoliti_dimensional_2020}.
+Especially, the competition and interplay between topology and disorder in a Thouless pump have been attracting growing attention in, e.g., ultra-cold atoms~\cite{nakajima_competition_2021, walter_quantization_2023}, photonic waveguides~\cite{cerjan_thouless_2020}, and mechanical metamaterials~\cite{grinberg_robust_2020}.
+These experiments not only demonstrate topological transitions with disorder, but also the breakdown of quantized pumps due to localization caused by disorder~\cite{wauters_localization_2019,ippoliti_dimensional_2020}.